 The prospective students have finished their BSc (or are close to completion) and

 - have an excellent theoretical knowledge

-- want to enter research and a doctoral thesis project as quickly as possible without omitting the MSc degree
+- want to enter a doctoral thesis research project as quickly as possible without omitting the MSc degree

 - are willing and able to take a high work load